floriancaumont-cloud/pm_templates/README.md

-# pm_templates
+# Hi, I'm Florian
-Templates for day to day Product Management
+Here are my templates for day to day Product Management